Mission 21's thematic areas

-Mission 21 aims to improve education and health, to promote peace and to support agriculture and livelihood security in Asia, Africa and Latin America.
+Mission 21 is committed to education and health, peacebuilding and food sovereignty in Asia, Africa and Latin America.
 We focus on the peaceful potential of religion as a resource to deliver quality and sustainability in development cooperation (► "Religion and development cooperation" as a pdf).
-We advocate gender equity and capacity development in all our programmes and projects.
+We advocate good governance and gender justice in all our programmes and projects.

 Annual Report and Financial Report